Rio Rii

-Riilio "Rio" Rii (born 26 June 1994) is a Vanuatuan rower.
+Riilio "Rio" Rii (born 22 June 1994) is a Ni-Van rower.
 He was the flagbearer of Vanuatu at the 2020 Summer Olympics in Tokyo, earning attention for his shirtless, oiled get-up compared to Tongan fighter Pita Taufatofua.
 In the men's single sculls race, Rii finished 30th overall.

 Career

-He started at the sport at 19, having taken up cricket before, and has won a gold medal at the Commonwealth Rowing Championships, as well as appearing at three World Rowing Championships.
+He started in the sport at 19, having taken up cricket before, and has won a gold medal at the Commonwealth Rowing Championships, as well as appearing at three World Rowing Championships.